Korean, Edit

 ⑺ Helicobacter pylori

-⑻ Stomach of Ruminants
+⑻ Stomach of ruminants

-4. Stage 3: Small Intestine, Jejunum, Liver, Gallbladder
+4. Stage 3: Small Intestine

 Small Intestine